Application Dates and Deadlines

-Applicants to the DPT program must have a minimum of 50 hours of PT-related experience with a physical therapist on staff, though many complete much more – some in the range of 100 to 200 hours.
+Applicants to the DPT program must have a minimum of 50 hours of PT-related experience with a physical therapist on staff.
 All hours, whether they’re volunteer, paid, shadow or observation hours, are weighted equally in the admissions process.
 We recommend you get experience in more than one practice setting.

 Applicants are expected to arrange their own PT-related experience.
 Volunteering in the physical therapy department of a hospital or private clinic is a good place to begin.